 - SECTION 3.3.
 AMENDMENT OF DESCRIPTION OF THE PROJECT.
-In the event that the Borrower desires to amend or supplement the Project, and such amendment or supplement alters the purpose and description of the Project in Exhibit A hereto, and the Authority approves of such amendment or supplement, the Authority will enter into, and will instruct the Trustee to consent to, such amendment or supplement upon receipt of: - (i) a certificate of an Authorized Borrower Representative describing in detail the proposed changes and stating that they will not have the effect of disqualifying the Project as a facility that may be financed pursuant to the Act; - (iii) an Opinion of Bond Counsel that such proposed changes will not adversely affect the Tax-Exempt status of interest on the Bonds.
+In the event that the Borrower desires to amend or supplement the Project, and such amendment or supplement alters the purpose and description of the Project in Exhibit A hereto, and the Authority approves of such amendment or supplement, the Authority will enter into, and will instruct the Trustee to consent to, such amendment or supplement upon receipt of: - (i) a certificate of an Authorized Borrower Representative describing in detail the proposed changes and stating that they will not have the effect of disqualifying the Project as a facility that may be financed pursuant to the Act; - (ii) a copy of the proposed form of amended or supplemented Exhibit A hereto; and - (iii) an Opinion of Bond Counsel that such proposed changes will not adversely affect the Tax-Exempt status of interest on the Bonds.